Bible Meaning: Fruitfulness, break forth, rushing

 Where is the Euphrates river located?
-The Euphrates, mentioned by name twenty-one times in the KJV Bible, is one of the four rivers that parted from the main waterway that nourished the Garden of Eden.
+The river, mentioned by name twenty-one times in the KJV Bible, is one of the four rivers that parted from the main waterway that nourished the Garden of Eden.
 Starting at the Persian Gulf, it runs northwest through the ancient areas of Chaldea, Babylonia and Mesopotamia.

 God considered the Euphrates the northernmost boundary of the land he promised Abraham and which he gave to the children of Israel as an inheritance (Genesis 15:18, Exodus 23:31, Joshua 1:4, etc.).

 Depending on the context, the phrase "the river" can refer to the Euphrates (Numbers 22:5, Deuteronomy 11:24).
 It, however, can sometimes reference the Nile (Genesis 41:1 - 3, 17 - 18, etc.) or another waterway.